 Animal Dilemmas – Giant Turtle Sea Horse

 The removal of the shrimp did not cause concern.
-On the contrary the aquarium dwellers were relieved that such an aggressive and unreasonable creature has been expelled.
+On the contrary, the aquarium dwellers were relieved that such an aggressive and unreasonable creature has been expelled.
 Feeding time came and after bellies were full it was time for hide and seek.

 The Sea Horse hid in a crevice covered in weeds that knew the clownfish was afraid of.
-It waited patiently and dozed off for a moments at a time.
+It waited patiently and dozed off for a moment at a time.
 It was awoken by the shaking earth and sounds of splitting steel and crushing glass.
 The water in the aquarium turned hazy and violent.
 A torrential current took beasts and plants and swirled them around into an abyss of darkness.

 The earthquake had shattered the building and split the aquarium tank in half.
-The crack in the earth was bellow the tank and sucked all the water and its contents down into the ground.
+The crack in the earth was below the tank and sucked all the water and its contents down into the ground.
 Everything that was not fixed in the tank followed the water down.

 The Sea Horse didn’t have time to react.
 All creatures in the tank were helpless in the face of this act of nature millions of years into making.
 They tumbled down until they reached an underground river.
 The tank water joined the river with splash and thunder.
 Rocks tumbled about.
 Some fish and crab found their heads smashed in the chaos.
-Others hearts hurts to pieces from the turmoil.
+Others hearts hurt to pieces from the turmoil.

 The Sea Horse was bumped about and disoriented.
 It could tell up from down as the river current carried along.
 The river water was fresh which also suffocated most tank survivors.
 The Sea Horse was as its last breath when the river reached the sea and spat it out into its new home.
 The Sea Horse tumbled about spinning and filtering into the sea.
 The water was cold and dirty.
 The corpse of a clownfish was floating about and the Sea Horse poked at it.
 It poked it and followed its trajectory.
 A few wild fish tried to take the corpse sand eat it but the Sea Horse defended it risking its own life.